 The new Unity application support is particularly noteworthy: it enables complete assessment of the C# scrips associated with a project to identify improvements that can be applied to the code.
 It is worth mentioning that performance is always a top priority in Unity applications; hence the availability of automated tools for highlighting enhancements is a fundamental part of the project lifecycle.

 For this reason, NDepend default settings have been updated not to highlight false positives: as an example, the Fields should be declared as private rule is now disabled for these projects as it is often better, for performance reasons, to use fields instead of properties (some excellent presentations about performance from the Unite Now 2020 conference are available here and here).
+Another improvement of v2021.1 includes the optimisation of assembly references.
+When a third-party or framework assembly referenced by some application assemblies is not found at analysis time, it is now built from its references instead of being reported as not found.

 To start, I downloaded the trial version from the official site, and installed the product in my machine: